WarpspeedSCP/derpcalc/README.md

 derpcalc- the multipurpose scientific calculator app

 This is a QT Creator project, and to build it, you will need qmake.
-You will also need to put the ncurses library shared object files and headers into their respective subfolders.
+You will also need to install the `libncurses5-dev` library using your package manager.

 This project uses parts of the boost library collection, including -